Shah dynasty: Abolition of the Shah monarchy

 On 24 December 2007, Nepal's Provisional Parliament met.
 It was decided that the monarchy would be abolished in 2008 after the Constituent Assembly elections.
 The motion enjoyed overwhelming support in the chamber, passing by a 270-vote majority.
 Of the 329 sitting members of parliament, only three voted against abolishing the monarchy.
 It was decided that for the time being, Gyanendra would retain his title and continue residing in the Royal Palace, albeit stripped of all political power and authority.

 On 28 May 2008, following scheduled elections, the 1st Nepalese Constituent Assembly declared Nepal a Federal Democratic Republic and the monarchy was abolished, removing the Shah dynasty from power.
 Kul Bahadur Gurung said of the 601 member assembly, 560 voted in favour, 4 were against and 37 were absent or abstained.
-Following an Assemby agreement involving the Nepali Congress and both Nepalese Communist parties, (the Leninists and the much larger Maoist faction), Gyanendra stepped down.
+Following an Assembly agreement involving the Nepali Congress and both Nepalese Communist parties, (the Leninists and the much larger Maoist faction), Gyanendra stepped down.

 Gyanendra vacated the palace in Kathmandu which later became a museum.
 Until they could find permanent accommodation, the royal couple were offered residence as commoners at the Nagarjuna Palace, a former royal summer residence.
 The Nagarjuna palace lies in forested hills about eight kilometres (five miles) northwest of Kathmandu.

+Post-Abolition Loyalism

+The dynasty was conclusively deposed in 2008 due to the Nepalese royal massacre and the subsequent Nepalese Civil War.
+However, there are still loyalists to the dynasty, as evidenced by the Rastriya Prajatantra Party, the 2023 Nepalese pro-monarchy protests and 2025 Nepalese pro-monarchy protests.
+During the 2025 Nepalese Gen Z protests, a group of protesters also expressed loyalty to the abolished monarchy and rallied in support of its restoration, despite the fact that the majority of protesters do not want a monarchy.